Single Mothers (band)

-Single Mothers is a Canadian punk rock band based in London, Ontario that formed in 2008.
+Single Mothers is a Canadian punk rock band that formed in London, Ontario in 2008.
 The band released its debut studio album Negative Qualities in 2014.

 History

 Canadian Andrew Thomson formed Single Mothers in 2008 after a breakup.
 The band released two EPs in its early years, Wild Party in 2010 and Single Mothers in 2011, the latter of which was released through Secret Voice — an imprint of Jacob Bannon's Deathwish Inc. founded by Jeremy Bolm of Touché Amoré.
 Its self-titled EP was promoted with music videos for "Christian Girls" and "Baby".
 Single Mothers headlined a US tour in June–August 2012 and supported Pianos Become the Teeth and Title Fight in October–November 2012.

-Thomson quit Single Mothers in 2011 to mine for gold in Swastika, Ontario.
+Thomson quit Single Mothers in 2011 to prospect for gold in Swastika, Ontario.
 His father noticed that his son was "drinking too much and hanging with the wrong people in [London, Ontario]" and proposed the idea that he should prospect for gold with his extended family instead.
 Thomson commented: "I was going to go up there for only a couple months, but I ended up loving it and stayed for three years."
 During his time away from the band, Thomson also started writing and recording some solo material.
 In 2013, he released a four-song EP titled Honesty is a Confidence Problem through Secret Voice, and a two-song self-titled EP (under the name Drew Thomson) through No Sleep Records in 2014.
-Though he later returned to Single Mothers, he intends to continue his solo career and mine for gold.
+Though he later returned to Single Mothers, he intends to continue his solo career and prospect for gold.
 Thomson released a new solo EP under his new project 'The Drew Thomson Foundation' in 2018 through Dine Alone Records titled Stay.